-If you haven’t replaced your car tires recently, your wallet may be in for a surprise.
-Tires can be pricey, even if your car is an ‘econobox.’
-You might be tempted to save money by buying used tires but doing so is not necessarily a safe choice, even if the tires are in good condition.
+But the temptation to save money by buying used tires is not necessarily a safe choice, even if the tires look like they are in good condition.

 The biggest problem when buying used tires, even those that appear to be brand new or in very good condition, is that you don’t know their history.
-Their life span may have been diminished in numerous ways such as by hitting curbs or potholes, getting punctured, becoming exposed to high temperatures or enduring harsh weather.
-Since the safety of a car and its occupants is in part dependent on the four tires it rides on, it seems like buying used tires to save a few bucks may be far more costly in the long run.
+Their life span may have been diminished in numerous ways — hitting curbs or potholes, getting punctured, becoming exposed to high temperatures or enduring harsh weather.

 Along with the unknown history, used tires do not carry the comfort that comes with the rules and regulations enforced on new tires.
 Buying new tires from a legitimate seller is a much safer route because they must adhere to federal standards for tire size, treadwear, traction performance and temperature resistance — all things that keep you safe.

 Other ways to save money on vehicle expenses